towersvault/shinpokered/README.md

 - Fixed an artifact when title screen 'mons scroll left in GBC-mode
 - Fixed a bug in AI roster scoring when evaluating type matchups for switching
 - AI will not do actions during Rage or when recharging
+- Tweaked item usage for cooltrainers and Giovanni

 #Bugfixes: